khamsakamal48/Gmail_Email_Sending/readme.md

 Currently I have made the program to read details from a JSON file.
 Modify it in main.py as per your wish.

+The email body content is copied from File.html

 ## Credits
 [Google (Gmail)](https://mail.google.com) and [HowToFAQ](https://youtu.be/YVgj9ngUlaY)